JohnGouwar/clingo-ts-mode/README.md

   (add-to-list 'auto-mode-alist '("\\.lp" . clingo-ts-mode)))
 ```

-`vc-use-package` is not strictly necessary, and is actually included in Emacs 30.
+`vc-use-package` is not strictly necessary and is actually included in Emacs 30.

 # Usage